clach04/puren_tonbo/README.md

 #### VimCrypt

-NOTE not implemented in nvim / newovim.
+NOTE not implemented in nvim / neovim.

 In vim the easiest way to get the newest encryption mode/format, for a file: